TuyishimireEric/Enumerable/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Decode Morse Message
+# Enumerable

-> In this project we learned how to use a module inside our class.
+In this pair programming project, we are asked to create an enumerable object from scratch in Ruby.

 ## Getting Started